Invoice Scripts

 if user_id in internal_user_ids:

-# For internal users, don't create any invoice items
+# For internal users, do not create any invoice items

 return {